Ludwig Gumplowicz: Legacy

 Gumplowicz defined sociology as the science of society and social laws.
 He devoted his life to the study of relations common to social classes and groups.
 He was a seeker of truth and went through many obstacles in his journey of studying social events.

-He goes on to write the popular quote: “No chemist would ask whether oxygen did well in uniting with hydrogen, or whether it is right in mixing with quicksilver.
-No astronomer would ask, whether the moon, in appearing between sun and earth is worthy of praise or blame-but no historian could be found who would consider it unjustified to judge about the "right" or "wrong" action of King X or Minister Y; who would refrain from praise or blame in the conception of any action whatever.”
+He goes on to write the popular quote:

+No chemist would ask whether oxygen did well in uniting with hydrogen, or whether it is right in mixing with quicksilver.
+No astronomer would ask, whether the moon, in appearing between sun and earth is worthy of praise or blame-but no historian could be found who would consider it unjustified to judge about the “right” or “wrong” action of King X or Minister Y; who would refrain from praise or blame in the conception of any action whatever.

 Death

 On 19 August 1909, Ludwig Gumplowicz and his wife, Franciska, both committed suicide by poison.
 Gumplowicz was diagnosed with cancer at the end of 1907, and his health was failing, as was Franciska's health.
 In a letter, he wrote "we are both thinking more of the other side (an's Jenseits denizen), and life is a burden to us."
-As such, they both ended their life together, ending the pain of Gumplowicz' cancer.
+As such, they both ended their life together, ending the pain of Gumplowicz's cancer.
 Gumplowicz's death was deeply shocking to the world.
 His influence as a great thinker, writer, philosopher, jurist, historian, and sociologist has changed the course of sociological history.
 The students of Gumplowicz often referred to him as an angel with a great soul and a magnificent thinker.
 In his honor, a sociological society was created in the city of Graz after his death.
 Gumplowicz was highly looked up to by many philosophers and sociologists and they emphasize their appreciation for his journey of seeking the truth and ideas.